Okay, maybe “hate your kid“, is a bit extreme, but so is your kid.

 #3 The shadow

-If my kids friends like me, great it will make things work more smoothly and it will be extra great if I like them too.
+If my kid’s friends like me, great, it will make things work more smoothly and it will be extra great if I like them too.

 Sure, say “hi”.
 Ask how I am.
 Be polite.
 Engage in group conversation if we’re having you over for dinner.
 All good.

 We’ve had kids over who you could tell really needed another adult to talk to, a little friendly guidance.
 That’s okay.
-I am glad we make you comfortable enough to talk to us.
+I’m glad we make you comfortable enough to talk to us.
 We’ll help if it’s appropriate.

-But for the 8-year-old who wants to talk for 45 minutes about nothing while the others are having a great time playing baseball…get out.
-I have things to do.
+But for the 8-year-old who wants to talk for 45 minutes about nothing while the others are having a great time playing baseball…get out, I have things to do.

-#4 The mute
+#4 The Mute